RDA-DMP-Common/RDA-DMP-Common-Standard/docs/FAQ.md

 ### Are there any other serialisations planned different than JSON?
 All the examples provided so far are in JSON, because of its popularity.
 The standard can be serialised to any other representation, e.g. XML, OWL, JSON-LD, etc. if needed.
 If you're interested in it, please contact us.

+### Is there a JSON schema?
+Yes, you can find it [here](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard/tree/master/examples/JSON/JSON-schema)